ZeropointSolutions/GitDemoNew/README.md

 This is a sample repository / sample app for the Git course.

 ## GUIs
-* This change mad by VSCode
+* This change made by VSCode
+* This change made by Visual Studio 2022

 ## How To Work With Git
 1. git checkout main